RamRod79/Social-Network-API/README.md

 ## Description

-A short description explaining the what, why, and how of project "Employee-Tracker":
+A short description explaining the what, why, and how of project "Social Network API":

 An API for a social network web application where users can share their thoughts, react to friends’ thoughts, and create a friend list.
 Used Express.js for routing, a MongoDB database, and the Mongoose ODM.
 In addition to using the Express.js and Mongoose packages, you may also optionally use a JavaScript date library of your choice or the native JavaScript Date object to format timestamps.